VictorKochetkov/Xamarin.Forms.QrScanner/README.md

 `IsScanning` - enable or disable scan (while you processing a result, for example)

+# Requirements

+> 💡 Android implementation of scanner requires Google Play Service to be installed on smartphone. **It does not works with out them**.
+Possible not working on new Huawei or Samsung firmwares 😑

 # Donate

 If you like this project you can support it by making a donation 🤗 Thank you!